johnpaulbalagolan/lr-wiki/Community-Projects.md

 Have you built a utility for Learning Registry?
-List it here.
+List it on this page.
 Have you extended core Learning Registry?
-List it here.
+List it on this page.
 Have you done something cool with Learning Registry?
-List it here.
+List it on this page.

 We are using Apache 2: http://www.apache.org/licenses/LICENSE-2.0.html to license code, we prefer if community contributions used that too.
 We understand there may be situations where this might not be possible, and we will take that into account if your contribution needs to be merged into core code.